S1s-Z/SANTA/README.md

 Code released at Github.
 2023.08

 ## Preparation
-Download different pretrained LMs into resource/ .
+Download different pretrained LMs into resource/

-Use environments.yaml to get the right environments.
+Use environments.yaml to get the right environments

 ## Reproduce results
 For EC: